rootisgod/MultiManage/README.md

  - Provide a name (if no name is supplied one will be generated for you)
  - An image type
  - CPU/RAM/DISK Requirements
  - Pass a cloud-init script to optionally run it.
-An apt update/upgrade is provided as little quality of life feature
+An apt update/upgrade is provided as a little quality of life feature
  - Then hit 'Create Instance'.
 It will appear in the table below

 Or, manage existing instances